wp-plugins/mywebtonet-performancestats/readme.txt

 You can easily determine the CPU performance allocated for your PHP web and MySQL backend servers with this plugin.
-The plugin does various calculations and string manipulations + some simple CPU tests on your MySQL backend server.
+The plugin does various calculations and string manipulations on your PHP webserver + some simple CPU tests on your MySQL backend server.
 After the test has run the result will be displayed for you to evaluate.
 Generally speaking, the  faster this plugin runs the faster your website will run.

 There are many factors for a fast server, this plugin does not test e.g. for how many hits a second your provider allows to your web, filesystem